ChrisNeedham200/loadimpact-docs/jekyll/_v4/guides/request-builder.md

 <!-- Places allowing for the use of variables are [headers](headers), [request payload](sending-a-payload-to-your-endpoint), [query parameters](query-parameters) and in the [url](url). -->

-* __Headers__ - this is probably the most common usecase, using a token to make authorized request to protected endpoints.
+* __Headers__ - this is probably the most common use case, using a token to make authorized request to protected endpoints.
 ![using variable in headers]({{ site.baseurl }}/assets/img/v4/guides/request-builder/variable-headers.png)

 * __URL__ - using one of the declared variables as a part of the request URL.<br>